Skip to main content

 - 'K8s Version: v1.35'

 Before staging the configuration (CKS-initiated change), inspect the features in the pendingNodeConfiguration.
 Staging the configuration sets it as the active status.nodeProfile and tracks it in the nodeConfigurationRevisions.
-Once a new configuration is applied to the Node Pool, new Nodes boot into the desired configuration.
+After CKS applies a new configuration to the Node Pool, new Nodes boot into the desired configuration.
 Existing Nodes in your Node Pool may need a reconfigure reboot to pick up the new configuration.
 For more information, see CoreWeave Intelligent CLI.

 User-initiated updates

-With OnSpecUpdate set as your nodeConfigurationUpdateStrategy, when you initiate an update to your Node Pool, the resulting new configuration is automatically staged and applied.
-For example, if you modify the image or gpu fields in your Node Pool spec, that is a user-initiated update.
-Additionally, any Nodes already in the Node Pool are staged with the auto-applied NodeProfile.
-These user-initiated Node Pool configuration updates are automatically staged and applied regardless of which tools you use to update your Node Pool (including kubectl, Cloud Console, GitOps or cwic).
-The example below shows a Node Pool that has been configured properly and shows an automatically staged configuration:
+With OnSpecUpdate set as your nodeConfigurationUpdateStrategy, when you initiate an update to your Node Pool, CKS automatically stages and applies the resulting new configuration.
+For example, if you modify the image or gpu fields in your Node Pool spec, that’s a user-initiated update.
+CKS also stages any Nodes already in the Node Pool with the auto-applied NodeProfile.
+CKS automatically stages and applies these user-initiated Node Pool configuration updates regardless of which tools you use to update your Node Pool (including kubectl, Cloud Console, GitOps or cwic).
+The following example shows a properly configured Node Pool with an automatically staged configuration:

 example-nodepool.yaml